-I am 42 years old and I hold a Bachelors of Recreation.
+I am 42 years old and I hold a Bachelor of Recreation.
 I used to work at the Collingwood Football Club and was planning to move to South Australia for a better job.
-One week before I was to leave for South Australia I decided to have a few drinks with friends.
+One week before I was to leave for South Australia, I decided to have a few drinks with friends.
 I woke up seven and a half weeks later in hospital.

 I now travel overseas yearly, and I’ve been to New York three times and Las Vegas twice.

-For more information about Brent please contact Speakers Bank’s Project Officer on 03 9314 0988 or email@example.com
+For more information about Brent please contact Speakers Bank’s Program Coordinator on 03 9687 7066 or firstname.lastname@example.org

 Watch Brent’s video: